symplely/zend-ffi/README.md

 ffi.enable="preload"

-; List of headers files to preload, wildcard patterns allowed. `ffi.preload` has no effect on Windows. ffi.preload=path/to/.cdef/ffi_preloader.php ; For simple integration with other FFI extensions ; Or ffi.preload=path/to/vendor/symplely/zend-ffi/preload.php ; For standalone usage
+; List of headers files to preload, wildcard patterns allowed. `ffi.preload` has no effect on Windows. ffi.preload=path/to/vendor/symplely/zend-ffi/headers/ze{%php version%}.h

-zend_extension=opcache
+opcache.preload==path/to/.cdef/ffi_preloader.php ; For simple integration with other FFI extensions ; Or opcache.preload==path/to/vendor/symplely/zend-ffi/preload.php ; For standalone usage
 ```

 For a simple FFI integration process **create/edit**: